2026-01-18

 "The mission of the Evanston Health & Human Services Department is to protect, preserve, and promote wellness for people who live, work, and play in Evanston through creative and sustainable partnerships."

-A special interest group of about 120 small-business owners, pushing a big-oil, high-pollution, anti-electric, anti-science, policy (sadly and ironically a pure MAGA agenda) wants to cancel Evanston's hard-won environmental ordinance.
+A special interest group of about 120 small-business owners, pushing a big-oil, high-pollution, anti-electric, anti-science, policy wants to cancel Evanston's hard-won environmental ordinance.
 Victims of this action will include 75,000 residents (9,500 Hispanic) and 14,430 children) [U.S. Census].
-See below what the consequences for all of them will be.
-Special interest groups just like this one fought against our landmark ordinance for decades, spreading disinformation all along the way.
-There is always a special interest group who feels their cause is more important than our environment, and the well-being of our citizenry.
-Four years ago, Mayor Biss and the Evanston City Council fought back, and unanimously took bold action for the well-being of all Evanston citizens.
+For every 1 owner who will supposedly benefit, 500 residents will pay long-term health costs.
+Four years ago, Mayor Biss and the Evanston City Council took bold action to enact our ordinance for the well-being of all Evanston residents.

 One group who will suffer from this anti-environment action are the many hundreds of actual workers (not the owners) who will be doing the heavy work with these dirty devices.
-Toxic fumes blowing in their faces may double their chances of serious health issues, including cancer, and the 105 dB sound from 2 feet away are far, FAR beyond NIOSH safe limits, leading to hearing loss and linked to a host of cognitive and physical ailments.
+Toxic fumes blowing in their faces may double their chances of serious health issues, including cancer, and the 105 dB sound from 2 feet away is far beyond NIOSH safe limits, leading to hearing loss and linked to a host of cognitive and physical ailments.
 [1]

 There is no significant business reason for running gas blowers: Ryobi, Greenworks, Ego and Echo all sell 800+ CFM battery-electric blowers that are as powerful as the most common gas blowers.
-A single electric blower will save up to $4,000 in fuel costs over the life of the batteries.
+A single electric blower will save up to $3,500 in fuel costs over the life of the device.

 Gutting our landmark ordinance will bring back non-CO2 pollution equivalent to adding 105,600 extra cars driving around Evanston every day.
 [2]

-This is nasty pollution, containing carcinogenic, asthma-inducing emissions such as benzene, butadiene, formaldehyde, carbon monoxide, volatile organic compounds (VOCs), nitrogen oxides and fine particulates (and see below for more chemicals).
+More to the point, this is nasty two-stroke pollution, containing carcinogenic, asthma-inducing emissions such as benzene, butadiene, formaldehyde, carbon monoxide, volatile organic compounds (VOCs), nitrogen oxides and fine particulates (and see below for more chemicals).

 To quote the EPA: "Extensive evidence exists on the adverse health effects of [leaf blower] exhaust emissions and other fine particulates which include cardiovascular disease, stroke, respiratory disease, cancer, neurological conditions, premature death, and effects on prenatal development."
 [3]